What are pituitary tumors?

 - Radiosurgery (stereotactic radiosurgery) or gamma knife treatment.
-This is often one high dose of radiation sent right into the cancer tissue.
+This is often 1 high dose of radiation sent right into the tumor tissue.
 It causes less damage to nearby tissues.
 It is not actually surgery.
-But like surgery, it is a one-session treatment that removes the tumor.
+But like surgery, it is a 1-session treatment that removes the tumor.

 - Medicine.
 Different types of medicine may be used to control how much growth hormone, prolactin, or other hormone is made by the tumor.

 Call your healthcare provider if your symptoms return or you have new symptoms.

 - A pituitary tumor is an abnormal growth in the pituitary gland.
 Most pituitary tumors are not cancer (benign).

 - The pituitary is a small gland located at the base of the brain.
 It makes hormones that affect many other glands and many functions in your body.

 - Symptoms vary depending on the type of tumor and the area of the pituitary gland affected.

 - You may need blood and urine tests, a CT scan, MRI, or biopsy to diagnose the tumor.